zzzprojects/docs/learndapper.com/pages/table-valued-parameters.md

 ---
 title: Table-Valued Parameters
-description: Table-Valued Parameter (TVP) is the new feature of Dapper that help developers to more efficiently pass a set of values to a stored procedure.
+description: Table-Valued Parameter (TVP) is the new feature of Dapper that helps developers to more efficiently pass a set of values to a stored procedure.
 When used with SQL Server, TVPs can significantly reduce the number of round trips between the application and the database.
 canonical: /table-valued-parameters
-status:
+status: Published
-lastmod:
+lastmod: 2025-06-15
 ---

 # Table-Valued Parameters